 National Pets for Veterans Day is celebrated in the United States on October 21st.
-On this day, important issues are raised: about helping men and women who served the country, and saving animals in need of a home.
-The transition from the military to the civilian sphere is often painful: the trauma that military action leaves behind is often invisible.
-The psychological and emotional state of a person directly affects the quality of life.
+This special day is dedicated to raising awareness about helping men and women who served the country and finding homes for animals in need.
+The transition from military to civilian life can be difficult, and the trauma experienced by veterans is often invisible.
+Mental and emotional health directly affects the quality of life.

-- increase the level of the hormone of joy – endorphin and oxytocin.
+- Increase the levels of the happiness hormones, endorphin and oxytocin.

 National Pets for Veterans Day is observed on October 21 each year.